 - Even though you may be spending tons of time together, you still need “Me Time” and self-care.
 You might be used to going to the gym and blowing off some steam.
 The gym is closed now.
 What are some healthy ways to deal with your stress?
 Maybe it is working in the yard or walking around the neighborhood.
 “Me Time” may be a long hot bath.
 It might be watching television in separate rooms for an hour and then getting together to talk about what you watched.

-- Do not make any big, important decisions during this time!
+- Don’t make any big, important decisions during this time!
 Do not draw any definitive conclusions about your relationship or your spouse.
 This isn’t the real anything.

 Sometimes when we are trying to change our circumstances the most, we realize that our circumstances are trying to change us.
 This time might be an opportunity, not an obstacle.

-Do not forget to have fun!
-I know it is hard right now.
+Don’t forget to have fun!
+I know it’s hard right now.
 Get creative.
 Get silly.
 Be intentional about romance.
 Have a candlelit dinner and a slow dance in the living room.
 If you have children, let them see how much Mommy and Daddy love each other and are having fun!

-The world might be closed, but you can control if your heart stays open.
+The world might be closed, but you can control whether your heart stays open.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear someone is monitoring your computer or device, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***